Virtual-Machine-Vagrant/rails-dev-box/README.md

 ## What's In The Box

-* Git.
+* Git

-* Latest NodeJS v5 with npm.
+* Latest NodeJS v5 with npm

-* RVM with Ruby 2.3 and Rails 4.2 default gemset.
+* RVM with Ruby 2.3 and Rails 4.2 default gemset

-* Disabled automatic Ruby documentation installation.
+* Disabled automatic Ruby documentation installation

 ## License